Are you a fan of canned tuna?

 Tuna also works with pasta, quite well actually (check out tuna pasta with capers in white wine sauce).
 But I had no idea it also worked with pasta and tomato sauce and cheese until this dish, recommended to us by a reader (thank you Audrey), a favorite of hers from the 1967 classic Mama Leone's Italian Cookbook.

 It doesn't.
 But you definitely taste the tuna.
 Obviously if you want to skip the tuna, you can make something similar with a little bit of cooked Italian sausage in place of the tuna.

-Pasta with Tuna and Tomato Sauce Recipe
+Tuna and Tomato Pasta Casserole

 Tuna packed in olive oil is highly recommended for this recipe.
 If all you have is tuna packed in water, you can try draining it and then adding olive oil to the can, and letting it soak in the olive oil in the fridge for several hours, but you will get the best results if you start with tuna packed in oil.